 Consider starting each morning by writing down three things you’re grateful for and by thanking God for the blessings in your life.
 You can also add one frustration or worry and ask God for help.
 Morning or evening journaling is an excellent way to refresh and intensify your prayer life.

 Be Intentional in Your Interactions

 Last but not least, it’s important to be more intentional when it comes to human interactions.
-Jesus commanded Christians to love God and love others and proclaimed that there is “no commandment greater than these.”
+Jesus commanded Christians in Mark 12:31 (NIV" to love God and love others and proclaimed that there is “no commandment greater than these.”
 With that in mind, turning more to scripture and prayer satisfies the first commandment, while doing more for others tackles the second.

 Are people speaking and responding with love?
 Are they letting God guide their perspectives and, thus, their interactions?
-For more on this, see this article about how you can debate others with compassion.
+Now is the time to spiritually refresh yourself and your family.

 So, there you have it.
 Setting individualized goals is great, but these three universal tips will surely help people reset their perspectives this spring — and beyond.

 Don't forget to download your FREE Christian Movies That Teach The Fruit of the Spirit devotion and refresh for this spring season.